placrosse/kodo/docs/source/including_kodo_in_your_application.rst

     -o encode_decode_simple

    This command is only provided to facilitate the integration with your build system or IDE.
-It is not recommended to build your software with a command like this.
+It is not recommended to build your software manually with a command like this.

 .. warning:: This command only contains the basic optimization flags, and you